Sarawak Energy Aims to Expand Floating Solar Power Capacity to Meet Rising Renewable Energy Demand

 Credit: Sarawak Energy

 , the Malaysian utility company owned by the state of Sarawak, has set a target to install a minimum of 400 megawatts (MW) of floating solar power capacity at its dams by 2030.
 The move comes as the company looks to meet the increasing demand for from neighboring countries.
-Sarawak Energy, which primarily generates power from dams, plans to diversify its energy sources and reduce reliance on coal while boosting exports to regions such as Sabah state, , Brunei, and Singapore.
+Sarawak Energy, which primarily generates power from hydroelectric dams, plans to diversify its energy sources and reduce reliance on coal while boosting exports to regions such as Sabah state, Indonesia, Brunei, and .

 See also: Petronas Partners with TotalEnergies and Mitsui & Co. for Carbon Capture and Storage Project in Malaysia